waldner/terminator-runwith-plugin/README.md

 where`<pattern_name>` is one of `full_uri`, `voip`, `addr_only`, `email`,
 `nntp`, so for example use `@builtin%full_uri` to match full URIs.
-These matches don't define any named capture groups at the moment, so to reference them in the actions you only have the option to use `\g<0>` for the full match.
+These matches don't define any named capture groups at the moment, so to reference them in the actions you only have the option to use `\g<0>` for the full match (see below).

-Each pattern can have a list of actions associated with it.
+Each pattern should have a list of actions associated with it.
 Each action has the following attributes:

 - `command`: the command to run, as a list of words.
 If capture groups were defined in the associated pattern, they can be referenced here using Python's `\g<NAME>` syntax.
-In the above example we used `[ 'geany', '\g<FULLNAME>' ]` and `[ 'echo', '\g<NAME>' ]` to have two different actions, one that opens the matched file with Geany and one that just echoes the bare filename (this is just an example, of course).
+In the above example we used `[ 'geany', '\g<FULLNAME>' ]` and `[ 'echo', '\g<NAME>' ]` to have two different actions, one that opens the matched C file with Geany and one that just echoes the bare filename, and a similar configuration for .py files (this is just an example, of course).
 To reference the full matched text, `\g<0>` can also be used, without the need to set a named group that captures everything.
 This is also the only available option if the pattern was one of the built-in ones.
 - `in-terminal`: whether to run the command in the current terminal, as if it were typed using the keyboard.
 Can be `True` or `False`.
 - `use-shell`: if the command is not run in the terminal, whether to use a shell